Starting University | Essential Wellbeing Advice

 You don't have to have a mental health diagnosis to speak with us.
 That is a common misconception among some students that we are all only reachable if you go through some sort of incident or episode.

-Use the last year as a conversation starter with your peers
+Use recent experiences as a conversation starter with your peers

-It’s a good way of connecting with people and to be heard - but also to be there for someone else who might need to talk about what they’ve been through.
+It's a good way of connecting with people and finding some common ground - but also to be there for someone else who might need to talk about what they’ve been going through if they have been facing challenges and they comfortable sharing.

 Feeling homesick?
 Bring something from home with you